Be it the invention of the wheel, or the industrial revolution, innovation has always been intertwined with human evolution.

 Many businesses across the world have been evolving their models by using innovation as the key strategy.

-How Netflix succeeded by innovation?
+How did Netflix succeed by innovation?

 Let’s consider the famous example of Netflix.
 Reed Hastings had the vision to stream movies over the internet directly into people’s homes.

-He worked almost 10 years with DVDs and then he started experimenting with streaming movies online.
+He worked for almost 10 years with DVDs and then he started experimenting with streaming movies online.
 He finally succeeded in offering a streaming-only option for about half the price of a subscription for DVDs by mail.

 This attractive pricing model along with the rising internet penetration and adoption of video-friendly devices drastically accelerated Netflix’s business.
 It made Netflix one of the prime examples of disruptive innovation.